mainkoon81/U001-project-Python-R-Predicting-the-wine-quality/README.md

 <img src="https://user-images.githubusercontent.com/31917400/33966902-33563dca-e059-11e7-8520-3b3acbfea0d5.jpg" width="350" height="60" />

 #### *Plotting to display our findings regarding the associations b/w quality and some properties
- - Create a bar chart with a bar for each of the 4 acidity levels.
+ - Create a bar chart of the mean quality with a bar for each of the 4 acidity levels.
 ```
 df_wine['pH'].describe()
 bin_edges = [2.72,3.11,3.21,3.32,4.01]